status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 ### Who is participating?

 #### Bramble
 *Active vs passive replication*.
 In Bramble, only the participants in a group chat are syncing messages.
 It is thus a form of passive replication.
-There have some proposals to have additional nodes to help with offline inboxing.
+There are some proposals to have additional nodes to help with offline inboxing.

 #### Matrix
 *Active vs passive replication*.
 In Matrix, homeservers are used for replication.
 Homeservers themselves don't care about the messages, so it is a form of active replication.